ajavamind/Processing-Cardboard/README.md

  The  Processing-Android core library was modified to use the Google VR (Cardboard) SDK replacing the main draw thread with the Cardboard rendering thread.
 The Processing-Android core library has an abstraction layer for OPENGL that makes it possible to write an Android Cardboard app without using direct Android OPENGL calls.

- Included are example Android apps for Google Cardboard to demonstrate coding with the Processing Language for Android library and the Google Cardboard Android SDK.
+ Included are example Android apps for Google VR Cardboard to demonstrate coding with the Processing Language for Android library and the Google Cardboard Android SDK.

  Processing with Cardboard SDK is an alternative for writing Android VR applications.
  It is another way to use/explore/learn the Cardboard VR app development platform.